orbiterhost/orbiter-cli/README.md

 ### `update`

 Update an existing site with a file or folder.
-Requires passing in the `--siteId` which can be obtained by using `orbiter list`.
+You can target a site with either the `--siteId | -s` or the `--domain | -d` (subdomain) followed by the updated folder or file.
+Both the subdomain and site ID can be found by using `orbiter list`.

 ```
 orbiter update --siteId a5dae6af-ad43-4bb3-bdab-3a4d41b573cc ./new-dist

+orbiter update --domain astro-demo ./new-dist
 ```

 ### `delete`